uga-libraries/GitHub_Standards/Collaborative_Development_Workflow.md

 There are a few meetings throughout the development cycle to plan the work and review progress.
 The development cycle starts with a kickoff meeting to set the goals.
 At the end of each sprint, meet to evaluate the work completed and select work for the next sprint.
-And the development cycle ends with a retrospective meeting to reflect on the process.
+The development cycle ends with a retrospective meeting to reflect on the process.

 #### Typical Kickoff Meeting Agenda

-1. What does the script need to do
+1. What the script needs to do and how it fits into the workflow
    - Might be a new script or adding functionality to an existing one
    - For automating a workflow, consider a workflow diagram or outline
    - To define functionality, consider user stories: as a _ROLE_, I _WANT/NEED/CAN GOAL_ so that _REASON_
-2. How does this fit into the workflow overall
-3. How long will we spend on development
+2. How much time we have to spend on development
-4. What have any of us done that is similar (as code reference)
-5. Identify test data needed for development
-6. Outline milestones
+3. Outline milestones
    - Proof of concept
    - Sometimes one or more related to key functionality
    - MVP: everything required to use it in production
    - Sometimes one or more related to bonus functionality
-7. Schedule sprint meetings
+4. Schedule sprint meetings for each milestone
-8. Make a new GitHub repo or decide which to add it to
+5. Make a new GitHub repo, if needed
-9. Decide what to work on for the first sprint
+6. Decide what to work on for the first sprint and set up GitHub issues for them

 #### Typical Sprint Meeting Agenda